-and are not the same, but often get confused with one another.
+Medicaid and Medicare Health Insurance are not the same, but often get confused with one another.

-only pays for limited in a and typically after only three overnight stays.
+Medicare only pays for limited health insurance coverage in a nursing home and typically after only three overnight stays.

 The care must be “skilled care” that licensed nurses and physicians can only provide.

-will only pay the full for the first 20 days.
+Medicare Health Insurance will only pay the full care costs for the first 20 days.

-Days 21 through 100 of skilled care is an 80/20 split between and supplemental (if the patient has it).
+Days 21 through 100 of skilled care is an 80/20 split between Medicare health insurance and supplemental health insurance (if the patient has it).

-pays nothing because only custodial care that can be provided by non-skilled caregivers at home or in a facility is required.
-This is where Coverage may be required.
+In many cases, Medicare health insurance pays nothing because only custodial care that can be provided by non-skilled caregivers at home or in a facility is required.
+This is where Medicaid Long-Term Care Coverage may be required.

 The protected resource allowance (PRA), is ½ of the total countable resources that the couple (and each member of the couple) owns as of the first day of the month in which the ill spouse is institutionalized.

 This is referred to as the “snapshot date” which is the number of assets that the Medicaid applicant and spouse, if applicable, have on the first day of the month that the individual medically requires assistance.

 The PRA is subject to a minimum and a maximum that can change annually; however the currently protected resource allowance is currently set at a minimum of $26,076 for all states in the U.S. except Alaska and Hawaii and the maximum is $130,380 for all states in the U.S, except Alaska and Hawaii, for 2022.